A club of amateur and professional photographers in Tahlequah, Okla.

 (i) Those images receiving the four (4) highest scores will be “honored.”
 An image must score at least twelve (12) to be honored.
-Beginning with the lowest scoring, the judge will announce the “title,” the name of the maker, and the points awarded to the honored image.
+Beginning with the lowest scoring, the judge will announce the “title,” Maker Number, and the points awarded to the honored image.
 After each image is identified, the member who made the image will be invited to briefly comment on how the image was made and to answer any questions from the audience.

 (ii) If the fourth highest scoring image in a class cannot be determined due to one or more images receiving the same score, then all images receiving the same score will be honored.
-For example, if the top print scored 14, two printes scored 13, and two scored 12, then both prints scoring 12 along with the three scoring higher should be honored.
+For example, if the top image scored 14, two images scored 13, and two scored 12, then both prints scoring 12 along with the three scoring higher should be honored.

-Special Competition: The Executive Committee and/or Competition Chairperson may schedule special competitions.
-These competitions will be announced in the club’s monthly news bulletin and/or at club meetings.
-Special competition will be judged and scored like regular competition, and additional points may be awarded.
-Each person that competes in a special competition will receive a total of 5 extra points.
-You may enter in regular competition and/or in altered reality.
+Special Competition: The Executive Committee and/or Competition Chairperson may schedule Special Competitions.
+These competitions will be announced at the club meetings.
+Special Competitions will be judged and scored like any regular competition, and additional points may be awarded.
+Each person that competes in a Special Competition will receive a total of 5 extra points.
+Any appropriate image may be specified for the Special Competition in either Open Topic or Altered Reality Categories.
 The winner of the special competition for each class will also receive an additional 5 points.
-The winning print from special competition may be entered in the year-end competition.
+The winning images of the Special Competitions are considered as Honored images and will be entered in the Year-End Competition.

-Year-End Competition: There will be a year-end competition for honored prints in each class.
-This competition will be announced at the annual Award meeting in March.
-All images honored under the guidelines set forth in paragraph 7 during regular or special competition will qualify for entry in the year-end competition.
-At the year-end competition the judge will select the best 1/3 of the entries in each class.
+Year-End Competition: There will be a Year-End Competition for Honored images in each class.
+This competition will be announced at the annual Awards Meeting in March.
+All images honored under the guidelines set forth in paragraphs 7 during regular or Special Competition will qualify for entry in the Year-End Competition.
+At the Year-End Competition the judge will select the best 1/3 of the entries in each class.
 Also, the judge will select the “Print of the Year” in each category.

 High Points of the Year: At the end of the competition year, the Competition Chairperson will announce the standings in each class based on the total competition points accumulated.
-The members with the highest number of accumulated points in prints in each category will be honored and recognized at the annual Awards meeting.
+The members with the highest number of accumulated points for images in each category will be honored and recognized at the annual Awards Meeting.

 Identification: All images entered in competition must be properly identified by the class, title, and the identification number of the entrant.
 See the “Preparing Competition Entries” section for more details.
 When entering an image for a Special Competition, be sure to include the “S” in the proper place in the file name.

 Re-entry: An image that has been entered but not honored may be re-entered in subsequent regular competition only three (3) times.
-An image that has been honored may not be re-entered in either a different class or category in subsequent regular competition.
+An image may not be entered in both an Open Topic Category and an Altered Reality Category in the same competition.
+An image that has been honored may not be re-entered in either a different class or category in subsequent competition.